eProsima/fastdds-visualizer-plugin/docs/titlepage.rst

 *eProsima Fast DDS Visualizer Plugin* is a plugin for the *PlotJuggler* application.
-PlotJuggler is a graphical desktop application providing visualizations features of data series, time series, X-Y plots, as well as data management features, such as data import and export, custom and built-in data manipulation functions, data series merges, etc.
+PlotJuggler is a graphical desktop application providing visualizations features of data series, time series, X-Y plots.
+It also adds data management features, such as data import and export, custom and built-in data manipulation functions, data series merges, etc.
 Also, this software support many different layouts, with dynamic, rich and user-friendly customization.